Shamya/E2E-Pipeline-for-Predictive-Analytics/README.md

 # E2E-Pipeline-for-Predictive-Analytics

 This worksheet illustrates an end to end pipeline used for solving general machine learning tasks.
-It includes various techniques in the following key stages:
+It includes selected techniques in the following key stages:
 - Data preparation
 - Understanding the data
 - Data preprocessing